tomatolog/manticore/docs/9_api_reference/general_query_settings/setlimits.rst

 have to go over this limit.
 One thousand records is enough to present to the end user.
 And if you're thinking about pulling the results to application for further sorting or filtering, that would be <b>much</b>
-more efficient if performed on Sphinx side.
+more efficient if performed on Manticore side.

 ``$cutoff`` setting is intended for advanced performance control.
 It tells ``searchd`` to forcibly stop search query once ``$cutoff`` matches